aminerachyd/website/docs/Docs/git.md

 ---

+## Authentication & SSH

-## Setup a separate SSH key to use for different identities on Github
+### Setup a separate SSH key to use for different identities on Github

 1. Create an SSH key:
 ```bash